 Seeding shall be scheduled when rain is not expected for 48 hours and within seasonal dates specified.
 No seeding shall be done in windy or wet weather.
-Prepared loam bed shall be reviewed by the Engineer before seeding commences.
+Prepared compost topsoil bed shall be reviewed by the Engineer before seeding commences.